DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 ## Browser Provider Plugins

-If you need to use a browser that is not [supported directly](#directly-supported-browsers), create a [browser provider plugin](../../extending-testcafe/custom-browser-provider-plugin/).
+If you need to use a browser that is not [supported directly](#directly-supported-browsers), create a [browser provider plugin](../../extending-testcafe/browser-provider-plugin/).

 Created provider packages can be published to npm.
-The provider package name consists of two parts - the `testcafe-browser-provider-` prefix and the name of a provider itself; for example, `testcafe-browser-provider-saucelabs`.
+The provider package name consists of two parts - the `testcafe-browser-provider-` prefix and the name of a provider itself; e.g., `testcafe-browser-provider-saucelabs`.
 So, you can search for available browser provider packages on npm by the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).

 For example, there are provider packages for testing in [Sauce Labs](https://saucelabs.com/) and [PhantomJS](http://phantomjs.org/) browsers: